llemr-conspiracy/llemr/README.md

 ## Deployment

-There a lot of good resources that teach you how to deploy a django app, and there are many ways to do it correctly.
+There are a lot of good resources that teach you how to deploy a django app, and there are many ways to do it correctly.
 There's nothing too special about Osler in this regard!
 However, we strongly recommmend [nginx, gunicorn, and postgres](http://michal.karzynski.pl/blog/2013/06/09/django-nginx-gunicorn-virtualenv-supervisor/).